Syedomershah99/DeepSeek-R1-on-Bedrock/README.md

-Here's a well-structured **README.md** file for your GitHub repository based on the **DeepSeek R1 model deployment on Amazon Bedrock**:

----

 # **Deploying DeepSeek R1 on Amazon Bedrock**

 This repository provides a step-by-step guide to deploying the **DeepSeek R1** model on **Amazon Bedrock**, leveraging AWS services for scalable and efficient inference.